 when the US-led United Nations taskforce (the USSR had momentarily dropped out of the UN and its Security Council in protest) curb stomped

 their way up the Korean peninsula, Mao and his generals unleashed a Zerg Rush

-of 'Chinese People's Volunteers' against the UN troops, saving Kim Il Sung's regime from defeat at the hands of the UN.
+even though they were led by high CCP functionary and soon-to-be Defense Minister Peng Dehuai, against the UN troops, saving Kim Il Sung's regime from defeat at the hands of the UN.

 Although China's economy had finally recovered 1937-levels of production and was growing admirably in the first several years after the war (industrial production was growing 19% per year and national income 9% per year, though only 10% of GDP was accounted for by 'modern' industry and services at the time), this wasn't enough for Mao, who decided that China must surpass the Soviet Union in industrial production in 15 years or less.
 He dubbed the Second Five-Year Plan of 1958-1963 'The Great Leap Forward', declaring that it would be a grand crusade to grow the Chinese economy.
 The ill-advised setting and hilariously heavy-handed insistence on meeting unrealistic growth and 'growth'-targets from above, lack of impartial reports and the suppression of protests from below, environmental degradationnote

 and nigh-hilariously idiotic denial by the all levels of party-leadership that anything was wrong resulted in some 16-to-46 million citizens dying - chiefly from starvation-related diseases like Beriberi.